Revelation Study: Raptures and Resurrections

 Now, for variety, we have the story in Acts 8:39-40:

-And when they were come up out of the water, the Spirit of the Lord caught away Phillip, that the eunuch saw him no more: and he went on his way rejoicing.
+And when they were come up out of the water, the Spirit of the Lord caught away (harpazo) Phillip, that the eunuch saw him no more: and he went on his way rejoicing.
 40 But Phillip was found at Azotus: and passing through he preached in all the cities, till he came to Caesarea.

 Paul describes a peculiar event in 2 Corinthians, chapter 2, verses 2-4:

-I knew a man in Christ above fourteen years ago, (whether in the body, I cannot tell; or whether out of the body, I cannot tell: God knoweth;) such an one caught up to the third heaven.
-3 And I knew such a man, (whether in the body, or out of the body, I cannot tell: God knoweth;) 4 How that he was caught up into paradise, and heard unspeakable words, which it is not lawful for a man to utter.
+I knew a man in Christ above fourteen years ago, (whether in the body, I cannot tell; or whether out of the body, I cannot tell: God knoweth;) such an one was caught up (harpazo) to the third heaven.
+3 And I knew such a man, (whether in the body, or out of the body, I cannot tell: God knoweth;) 4 How that he was caught up (harpazo) into paradise, and heard unspeakable words, which it is not lawful for a man to utter.

 Paul relates the story of being translated from earth to heaven, and then back from heaven to earth.
 The experience was so radically different that he couldn't even tell if he had gone in body or just in his spirit.
+And he used the word harpazo twice in this one passage.

 Hold it, teacher!
-All four of these events are different from each other, and different from "The Rapture" you discussed earlier.
+All four of these events are different from each other, and different from "The Next Rapture" you discussed earlier.

 Apparently the Lord likes variety.
 He wants us to know that His power can't be limited by our imagination or by our past experience.